KusionStack/kusion/docs/contributing.md

 # Contributing to Kusion

 Welcome to Kusion!
-Kusion is a cloud-native application delivery and operation engine, which is designed to simplify and optimize the process of delivering applications for dev and platform.
-Kusion belongs to [KusionStack](https://github.com/KusionStack), which is a technology stack in the field of platform engineering.
+Kusion is the cloud-native platform engineering engine of [KusionStack](https://github.com/KusionStack).

 We warmly appreciate your talent and creativity in contributing to this project.
 This guide will help direct you to the best places to start contributing.
 Follow the instructions below, you'll be able to pick up issues, write code to fix them, and get your work reviewed and merged.